jrreed83/thebitstream/content/posts/how-to-workflow-automation/index.md

 Make simply doesn't conform to my "first-principles" philosophy, so I started looking into alternatives.
 I was planning on giving n8n a try for several reasons, but then I came across [Trigger.dev](https://trigger.dev/).

-## Introduction to Trigger.dev (aka Trigger)
+## Introduction to Trigger

 Trigger is much different than other popular automation solutions.

 * Instead of connecting blocks on a canvas, workflows are implemented by adding normal Typescript/Javascript to their carefully engineered "task" object.
 * Integrations aren't included.
-If your task needs to communicate with an API, you need to being in the appropriate dependencies and write the code yourself.
+If you need to communicate with an API,  you need to add the appropriate dependencies and write the code yourself.
-* General webhooks aren't included.
-Tasks can be executed from Trigger's dashboard, with their Node SDK, or their REST API.
 * It's implemented as a serverless architecture.

 If you aren't getting drag-and-drop functionality, and you're aren't getting built-in integrations, what are you getting?

 ![trigger.dev home](./figures/trigger-dot-dev-home-annotated.png)

-Like their website suggests, you're getting a serverless deployment solution where you
+Like their website suggests, you're getting a deployment solution where you

 > "Write workflows in normal async code and we'll handle the rest ..."